ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/orca/read-screen-in-braille.md

 (read-screen-in-braille)=
 # Read the screen in Braille

 The Orca screen reader can display the user interface on a refreshable Braille display.
 It uses the BRLTTY service, which provides access to the Linux console for a blind person using a refreshable Braille display.

 To learn the basic control of the screen reader, go to {ref}`get-started-with-the-screen-reader`.

 {{a11y_limitations}}

-1. Add your user to the `brlapi` group to allow access to the Braille device:

-    ```bash
-    sudo usermod --append -G brlapi <user-name>
-    ```

-2. Enable the BRLTTY service:

-    ```bash
-    sudo systemctl enable --now brltty
-    ```

-3. Start the Orca screen reader.
+1. Start the Orca screen reader.
 If it's already enabled, restart it:

     ::::{tab-set}
     :::{tab-item} Keyboard shortcut